 To take advantage of this increased disk space, you may also need to increase the size of the ESM Default Storage Group.
 You can do this from the ArcSight Command Center (, navigate to Administration > Storage and Archive, under the Storage tab).
-For more information, see the ArcSight Command Center Users Guide on the ESM documentation page.
+For more information, see the ArcSight Command Center Users Guide.